-The Alden Trust supports YMCAs in Massachusetts due to Mr. Alden's particular interest in the YMCA over his lifetime.
+The Alden Trust supports YMCAs in Massachusetts due to George Alden’s particular interest in the YMCA over his lifetime.

-The Trustees focus their grant making primarily on capital needs.
-The Trustees primarily make outright grants, but will issue occasional challenge grants with the goal of helping an organization generate increased or broader philanthropic support from its constituencies.
+The Trustees focus their grantmaking on capital needs.
+The Trustees primarily make outright grants, but will issue occasional challenge grants with the goal of helping an institution generate increased and broader philanthropic support from its constituencies.

 Schedule of Distribution Meetings